BiswarupM/BiswarupM.github.io/_pages/cv.md

 </p>

-I currently serve as a reviewer for several leading journals and conferences in power and energy systems:
+I often serve as a reviewer for several leading journals and conferences in power and energy systems:

 - <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=59">IEEE Transactions on Power Systems</a>
 - <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=5165411">IEEE Transactions on Smart Grid </a>